 Maternity, Paternity and Adoption Pooling Scheme

 What do you know about The ConnectEd Partnership Maternity Paternity & Adoption Leave Pooling Scheme 2022 – 2024/2025 (3 year or 2-year membership at fixed rates)

 Maternity absence risk and associated Maternity cover can often be one of the biggest absence costs and it is important to understand the impact it could have on your budget; you can protect your school by joining the ConnectEd Partnership Maternity Paternity & Adoption Leave Pooling Scheme (Members only).
 There are for financial year 2023-24 currently 1,509.57 Teachers (previously 1472.74) and 1632.47 support staff (previously 1503.27) covered by the scheme.

 In general, a pooling Scheme is an ongoing risk protection Scheme to establish a particular type of common investment fund whose main characteristic is to reduce the overall cost, and, in this respect, it enables schools to work together to minimise the potential cost implications of teaching and support staff.
 Basically, the scheme provides an alternative and potentially cheaper method for insuring matters such as maternity/paternity and adoption leave.

-The scheme covers all FTE contracted teachers (including headteachers) and non-teaching staff employed by the school with the exception of Lunchtime Supervisory Assistants.
+The scheme covers all FTE contracted teachers (including headteachers) and non-teaching staff employed by the school except for Lunchtime Supervisory Assistants.
 (As per terms and conditions)

-Bear in mind that the average age of mothers is rising and continuing to rise, with mothers in 2018 aged 30.6 years and over.
-A teacher on the top of the main scale (M6) salary is currently £35,971 per annum and costs a school approximately £12,000 and rising, plus the costs for a replacement member of staff.
+From September 2023 A teacher on the top of the main scale (M6) salary is currently £41,333 per annum and costs a school approximately £13,500 and rising, plus the costs for a replacement member of staff.
 This average cost can be higher if the member of staff is in receipt of additional allowances.